CpazR/KH3-atlas-pak/README.md

 ## Uploading your map:

-When using AtlasPak and uploading to nexus, be sure to do the following:
+When you upload your map to nexus, be sure to do the following:

 - Link MapPak as a dependency on nexus
 - ***DO NOT COOK ATLASPAK ASSETS IN YOUR TRES-GAME***